anastasiabusygina/betswirl-react-demo/README.md

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

+## Quick Tip

+That "HEADER" text on the background?
+Yeah, that's probably not your brand name.
+Might want to swap it out for your actual logo before going live 😉

 Currently, two official plugins are available:

 - [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react) uses [Babel](https://babeljs.io/) for Fast Refresh